Elon Musk Twitter poll ends with users seeking his departure

-Millions of Twitter users asked Elon Musk to step down as head of Twitter in a poll on the platform that the billionaire had created and promised to abide by.
+Millions of Twitter users asked Elon Musk to step down as head of Twitter in a poll the billionaire created and promised to abide by.

-When the poll closed Monday, however, it wasn’t clear if there would be a new leader for the social media platform, which has grown more chaotic and confusing under Musk’s leadership with rapidly changing policies that are issued, then withdrawn or altered.
+When the poll closed Monday, however, it still wasn’t clear if there would be a new leader for the social media platform, which has grown more chaotic and confusing under Musk’s leadership with rapidly vacillating policies that are issued, then withdrawn or changed.

+Among those in the “go” camp was almost certainly Tesla investors who have grown tired of the 24/7 Twitter chaos which they say has distracted the eccentric CEO from the electric car company, his main source of wealth.

+Musk also used his shares in the company to partially fund the acquisition of Twitter.

+“This has been a black eye moment for Musk and been a major overhang on Tesla’s stock, which continues to suffer in a brutal way since the Twitter soap opera began,” Wedbush analyst Dan Ives wrote Monday.

+Musk’s stint as Twitter CEO appears to be ending, which would be a major positive for Tesla stock.
+Ives wrote, and “a major step forward with Musk finally reading the room that has been growing frustration around this Twitter nightmare.”

-The billionaire Tesla CEO Musk had attended the World Cup final Sunday in Qatar, where he opened the poll.
-After it closed 12 hours later, there was no immediate announcement from Twitter or Musk, who may be midflight on his way back to the U.S. early Monday.
+The billionaire Tesla CEO Musk attended the World Cup final Sunday in Qatar, where he opened the poll.
+After it closed 12 hours later, there was no immediate announcement from Twitter or Musk, who appeared to be flying back to the U.S.

 More than half of the 17.5 million respondents voted “yes” in answer to Musk’s Twitter poll asking whether he should step down as head of the company.